arsynas/arsynas.github.io/README.md

 **University of British Columbia Sauder School of Business**

-Bachelor of Commerce, Specialization in Business Technology Management, Concentration in Business Analytics | *Expected May 2024*
+Bachelor of Commerce, Specialization in Business Technology Management, Concentration in Business Analytics | *Expected December 2024*

 ---